Yassa-hue/Yassa-hue/README.md

 - 🌱 I’m currently learning Ruby on rails & looking forward to contribute in react on rails

 - This was my last project : C++ console chess game app.
 It demonstrates my OOP & OOD skills.
-Unit testing is used to test each component separately.
+Unit testing is used to test the path of each piece.
 Git and Github are used to share the project among the contributors.
 [Chess game in C++](https://github.com/Yassa-hue/chess/)

 - This is an online book library and reader.